Expenses and the cost of living in Taiwan USD

 Life on a higher budget

-There are a lot of opportunities to increase your salary if you have experience and don’t mind working hard.
-My second and third year have been pretty busy but let me live a fairly comfortable life.
+There are a lot of opportunities to increase your salary if you have teaching experience and don’t mind working hard.
+My second and third year have been pretty busy but has let me live a more comfortable life.

 Expect to budget 500-600 a day for food if you want to eat out at a western restaurant for dinner.
 For $300 a day you can fill up on the local fare.